Onset of color transparency in holographic light-front QCD: Discussion of the Results DoR

 \section{Discussion of the Results \lb{DoR}}

-As we show in Fig.~\ref{sigQ2} the gap in the effective transverse impact surface $ \langle 4 \sigma(t) \rangle$ for different twist (the number of constituents of a given Fock component) is most significant at intermediate energies and for low twist values, particularly between twist-2 and twist-3.
-For example, the effective transverse impact surface for twist-2 at 4 GeV$^2$ is similar to that of twist-3 at 14 GeV$^2$; Likewise, the impact surface at 4 GeV$^{2}$ for twist-2 is similar to that of twist-4 at 22 GeV$^2$, thus implying an important delay in the onset of CT at intermediate energies in terms of the number of quark constituents.
-This is particularly relevant for the proton since it contains at approximately equal probability, both twist-3, but also twist-4, in its LF wave function.
-The twist-4 contribution is required in order to generate the proton's anomalous magnetic moment and its Pauli form factor.
+Figure~\ref{sigQ2} shows that the gap in the effective transverse impact surface, $ \langle 4 \sigma(t) \rangle$, for different twist (the number of constituents of a given Fock component) is most significant at intermediate energies and for low twist values, particularly between twist-2 ($\tau=2$) and twist-3.
+For~example, the~effective transverse impact surface for twist-2 at 4 GeV$^2$ is similar to that of twist-3 at 14 GeV$^2$.
+Likewise, the~impact surface at 4 GeV$^{2}$ for twist-2 is similar to that of twist-4 at 22 GeV$^2$, thus, implying an important delay in the onset of CT at intermediate energies in terms of the number of quark constituents.
+This is particularly relevant for the proton since it contains, at approximately equal probability, both twist-3, but~also twist-4, in~its LFWF.
+The~twist-4 contribution is required in order to generate the proton's anomalous magnetic moment and Pauli FF.
 This predicts a larger value of $Q^2$ in order to produce color transparency for the proton, consistent with the recent JLab electroproduction measurement~\cite{Bhetuwal:2020jes}.
-In fact, the proton is predicted to have a ``two-stage" color transparency starting at $Q^2>14~{\rm GeV}^2$ for the twist-3 valence Fock state with orbital angular momentum $L=0$ and at $Q^2 > 22~{\rm GeV}^2$ for the full onset of CT for its $L = 0$ and $L=1$ twist-4 components.